kelby/mimblewimble-grin/chapter1/jiao-yi.md

 /// A transaction
 #[derive(Serialize, Deserialize, Debug, Clone)]
 pub struct Transaction {
     /// List of inputs spent by the transaction. pub inputs: Vec<Input>,
     /// List of outputs the transaction produces. pub outputs: Vec<Output>,
     /// List of kernels that make up this transaction (usually a single kernel). pub kernels: Vec<TxKernel>,
     /// The kernel "offset" k2
     /// excess is k1G after splitting the key k = k1 + k2
-	pub offset: BlindingFactor,
+    pub offset: BlindingFactor, // 随机数，供加密、签名、验证、计算用
 }
 ```